hsoft/xibless/docs/basics.rst

     menu.addItem("Quit", action=Action(NSApp, 'terminate:'), shortcut='cmd+q')

 4. ``ownerclass``.
 If you want to send an ``owner``, you have to set the ``ownerclass`` variable in your script to the name of the class the owner is going to be.
+If you do that, you also have to set ``ownerimport`` to the name of the unit to import to have ``ownerclass`` definition.

 .. code-block:: python

+    ownerimport = 'AppDelegate.h'
     ownerclass = 'AppDelegate'

 5. ``const``.
 See :ref:`literal-consts` below.